niaraki/lvgl8.0_simulator_win_vscode/readme.md

 ### Build the project

 Open the **lvgl_simulator\source** directory inside the vscode and press `ctrl+shift+b` and select `Build` from the opened menu.
-The build process is started and the final program is created inside the "_./source/build/bin/_" with name of "demo.exe".
+The build process is started and the final program is created inside the "source\build\bin\" with the name "demo.exe".

-**note**: sdl2.dll should be exist beside of "demo.exe" to execute without any Error.
+**Note**: sdl2.dll should be exist beside of "demo.exe" to execute without any Error.

 ### Execution